-Describe how you are an eligible entity for an Assessment Grant as specified in Section III.A., Who Can Apply?
+Applicants must demonstrate how they are an eligible entity for a Cleanup Grant.
+Refer to the description of applicant eligibility in Section III.A., Who Can Apply.

 For entities other than cities, counties, tribes, or states, please attach documentation of your eligibility (e.g., resolutions, statutes, etc.).